kherleefer/Gloxx-Chain-UI/README.md

-# ⛏️ G-Chain Mining App
+# ⛏️ Gloxx-Chain App

-The **G-Chain Mining Application** is the official frontend interface for interacting with mining operations on the **G-Chain blockchain** — a next-generation, high-performance, quantum-resistant blockchain built for scalability, privacy, and interoperability.
+The **Gloxx Chain Application** is the official frontend interface for interacting with mining operations on the **G-Chain blockchain** — a next-generation, high-performance, quantum-resistant blockchain built for scalability, privacy, and interoperability.

 This app allows users to:
 - Start/stop mining operations